kyma-project/kyma/docs/03-tutorials/00-service-management/smgt-01-deploy-service.md

     sleep 120
     ```

-2. Obtain the access credentials for the SAP BTP service operator as described in step 2 of [SAP BTP Operator setup](https://github.com/SAP/sap-btp-service-operator#setup) documentation.
+2. Obtain the access credentials for the SAP BTP service operator as described in step 2 of [SAP BTP Operator setup](https://github.com/SAP/sap-btp-service-operator#setup) document.
 Then, save the obtained credentials to the `creds.json` file.

 3. Create a Namespace and install [SAP BTP service operator](https://github.com/SAP/sap-btp-service-operator) on it: